Aggregate-Intellect/sherpa/docs/How_To/Tutorials/add_citation.rst

         # This is the new code to add the source to the metadata
         for i in range(len(documents)):
             documents[i].metadata["chunk_id"] = f"chunk_{i}"
+            documents_to_save.append(
+                {
+                    "Document": documents[i].page_content,
+                    "Source": documents[i].metadata["chunk_id"],
+                }
+            )

+        with open("resources.json", "w") as f:
+            json.dump(documents_to_save, f)
         # End of the new code

         logger.info(f"Adding {len(documents)} documents to the vector store") self.chroma.add_documents(documents)
         logger.info("Finished adding documents to the vector store")

+In the above code, we also save the resources to a file called `resources.json`.
+This is not necessary, but it can be helpful so that you can use the cited chunk id to check the source of the citation.

 Next, when we execute the search, we will add the resources using the `add_resources` method so that later the `CitationValidation` can aware of these resources.